 The Technique of Prolotherapy:

-The solution of choice is injected to where the palpable pain is coming from.
-Multiple injection sites are generally required depending on nature and type of injury.
+The palpation of pain around the area of injury, will determine the injection site.
+Multiple injection sites are generally necessary depending on nature and type of injury.
 The local anaesthetic in the solution takes effect immediately, relieving pain for a short duration.
 This can be useful diagnostically, especially if there has been some doubt where the pain is coming from.

 The solution injected then causes the body’s own inflammation process to begin and start the healing process.
-Pain may occur and last around 2 days.
-Pain relief can be used if necessary.
+Pain may occur and last around 2 days and pain relief may be necessary.

 Uses of Prolotherapy: